 e.
 Trenches must be backfilled as soon as practicable after pipeline installation to reduce turbidity impact duration.

 f.
-There shall be no unconfined fill, excavation, turbidity causing, or sediment resuspending work (e.g., grading, excavation, beach nourishment, etc.) in flowing or tidal waters, unless the Corps waives this condition by making a written determination concluding that the work will result in no more than minimal adverse effects.
+There shall be no unconfined fill, excavation, turbidity causing, or sediment resuspending work (e.g., grading, excavation, beach nourishment, etc.) in flowing or tidal waters.
 This may be accomplished by working in dry conditions, which may occur during periods of no flow (proponents must plan for unexpected high flows), when the tide is waterward of the work, or by confining and dewatering the work site using appropriate management techniques.

-Management techniques i) must be installed and removed during the TOY work window in GC 18, but confined work may be conducted during the TOY restriction.
-However: i) Water diversions must be conducted during the TOY work window; ii) Confined work may not encroach >50% of the waterway width at MLW during the TOY restriction; and iii) Removal of non-embedded management techniques (e.g., jersey barriers) may occur during the TOY restriction provided any released sediment does not elevate background turbidity conditions by more than five nephelometric turbidity units (NTU) over pre-removal conditions for more than 30 minutes as determined by in-water monitoring.
+Management techniques: i.
+These must be installed and removed during the TOY work window in GC 18, but removal of non-embedded management techniques (e.g., jersey barriers) may occur during the TOY restriction provided any released sediment does not elevate background turbidity conditions by more than five nephelometric turbidity units (NTU) over pre-removal conditions for more than 30 minutes as determined by in-water monitoring; and ii) Confined work may be conducted during the TOY restriction, but water diversions must be conducted during the TOY work window and confined work may not encroach >50% of the waterway width at OHW or MLW during the TOY restriction.
 The material within sandbags shall not be released (e.g., sandbag slicing) during their removal.
+The Corps may waive any part of 17(f) with a written determination concluding that the work will result in no more than minimal adverse effects.

 g.
-Bank stabilization activities authorized in Activities 1 and are not subject to the requirements in (f) above.
+Bank stabilization activities authorized in Activities 1 and 7 are not subject to the requirements in (f) above.
 General conditions 17(a) -17(c) and 18 are particularly relevant.